A possible solution to the which-way problem of quantum interference

 For convenience, we will consider the application of rotation angles of opposite sign to the two slits.
 If all photons pass through only one of the two slits, their polarizations will always rotate, either by $\phi_1=+\theta$ or by $\phi_2=-\theta$ and the outcome polarizations can be explained in terms of the corresponding rotation statistics.
 Using $\mid 1 \rangle$ and $\mid 2 \rangle$ for the paths through slit 1 and the path through slit 2, respectively, $\mid H \rangle$ for the initial horizontal polarization of the input photons and $\mid V \rangle$ for the vertical polarization component, the state after the polarization rotations reads

 Note that the direction of the polarization rotation is encoded in the sign of the coherence between the polarization components $\mid H \rangle$ and $\mid V \rangle$.
 In an interference experiment, this coherence is transferred to the screen resulting in a correlation between the position on the screen and the polarization.
-Since the final position on the screen effectively depends on the transverse momentum $p$, it is convenient to express the wavefunction on the screen using the momentum eigenstates $\mid p \rangle$.
+When the distance to the screen is much larger than the distance between the slits, the position at which the photon is detected on the screen depends only on the transverse momentum $p$ of the particle, which is conserved in free space propagation.
+It is therefore convenient to identify the eigenstates of positions on the screen with the momentum eigenstates $\mid p \rangle$.